Washington State Route 285: History

 The cantilever truss Columbia River Bridge was built in 1908 by the Washington Bridge Company and purchased by the Washington State Highway Commission the following year to serve Wenatchee and East Wenatchee, divided by the Columbia River.
 The bridge and the streets were signed as State Road 7 in 1909 as part of the highway from Renton to Idaho, later named the Sunset Highway in 1913.
 The Sunset Highway became State Road 2 in a 1923 renumbering before the creation of US 10 in 1926.

 State Road 2 became Primary State Highway 2 (PSH 2) in 1937 during the creation of the primary and secondary state highway system.
 US 10 was re-routed south to cross the Columbia River at Vantage in the 1940s and was designated as US 10 Alternate, until US 2 was extended from Bonners Ferry, Idaho to Everett in 1946.
 The Columbia River Bridge was replaced by a new bridge (since 2000 named Senator George Sellar Bridge) in 1950 and US 2 was re-routed south onto the bridge.
 PSH 2 was decommissioned during the 1964 renumbering and US 2 remained.
 US 2 was re-routed, along with US 97, onto the Richard Odabashian Bridge in Sunnyslope, bypassing Wenatchee in 1975.
 SR 285 was established in 1977 to maintain the Senator George Sellar Bridge and only included the short route until 1991, when it was extended to Sunnyslope.

-Since 1991, no major revisions to the highway have occurred, however the Washington State Department of Transportation (WSDOT) has been improving the roadway around the Senator George Sellar Bridge.
-Between May 2009 and July 2011, WSDOT added an additional eastbound lane by moving the sidewalks to a new structure on the outside of the bridge, opening on July 29, 2011.
+Between May 2009 and July 2011, the Washington State Department of Transportation (WSDOT) added an additional eastbound lane on the Sellar Bridge by moving the sidewalks to a new structure on the outside of the bridge, opening on July 29, 2011.
 A southbound bypass lane for SR 28 was completed in 2013.
 At the west end of the bridge, in Downtown Wenatchee, a new off-ramp to Crescent Street and signal improvements at Mission Street were completed in December 2013.